-Step back in time, and feel like in a vintage movie, while sitting in your car at Hull's Drive-In Theatre.
+Step back in time and feel like you're in a vintage movie, while sitting in your car at Hull's Drive-In Theatre.
 The theatre has been a part of the Rockbridge area community for more than 50 years and was built by W.C.
 Atkins in 1950 and operated as the Lee Drive-In on land leased from the Hostetter family.
 It was owned by Mr. Waddey C. Watkins of Roanoke.
 In August 1957, Mr. Sebert Hull of Buena Vista assumed ownership.
 Mr. and Mrs. Hull ran the newly renamed Hull's Drive-In for the next four decades.
 When Mr. Hull died before the 1998 season, Mrs. Hull sold the business to Mr. W.D.
 Goad, whose auto body shop is adjacent to the drive-in on Route 11, north of Lexington.

 Thousands of movie fans were thrilled when Mr. Goad kept the drive-in going that summer, much the way Mr. Hull had for all the years before.
 But drastic changes were to come.

 Saved by the Hull's Angels